Find Affordable College Courses

 Of the 7 students majoring in public health at Wayne State, 29% are male and 71% are female.

-Out of the 5 schools in Michigan that were part of this year’s ranking, University of Detroit Mercy landed the # 5 spot on the list.
-Located in the large city of Detroit, Detroit Mercy is a private not-for-profit college with a moderately-sized student population.
+A rank of #5 on this year’s list means University of Detroit Mercy is a great place for public health students working on their graduate certificate.
+Located in the large city of Detroit, Detroit Mercy is a private not-for-profit school with a medium-sized student population.

 Best Public Health Colleges in the Great Lakes Region

-Explore all the Most Popular Public Health Colleges in the Great Lakes Area or other specific states within that region.
+Explore all the Most Popular Public Health Schools in the Great Lakes Area or other specific states within that region.

 State Degrees Awarded